hendrtd/cpsc-1233/docs/term/202420-2024-springB/announcements/all-access.md

 window" button at the bottom of a graded item that uses Vocareum.
 The first time that you access Vocareum (in Module 0), you will need to enter the **access code** provided to you by the AU All Access program via an email from `noreply@auburn.edu`.
-This email is sent the day before classes, and could be automatically  moved in to your Junk folder.
+This email is sent the day before classes began for the full semester, and could be automatically  moved in to your Junk folder.
 You will only need the access code the first time you use Vocareum.

 # Paying for Vocareum - AU All Access